open-ordinal/open-ordinal-api/ReadMe.md

 ## Documentation

 Head over to [the docs](docs/markdown/README.md) to read more about this tiny beast.
+For best experience clone the repository and open the `docs/html/index.html` in a browser.

 ## Commands